elee-tudublin/2022_FT.SSWD_8.1_Web-API_Add_Products_Start/readme.md

 #### Verify that the data was inserted.

-Make a request to get all products via Insomnia (a browser will also work).
+Make a request to get all products via Thunder Client (a browser will also work).

 ![verify new product was added](./media/product_by_id.png)